weberstephanhd/iacman/README.md

 Bosh deployments extend the _context_ by an own merge stub, here `cf.yml`.
 Accordingly, this file is found in the component folder.

+If the deployment manifest required by the component uses the yaml format (that's the case for bosh deployments), the context generation done by iacman can be extended into the component to directly generate the manifest without any dedicated mechanism provided by the component.
+This is done here by always adding the manifest template `cf.yml` provided by the component to the context stubs.
+As a result the generated context de-facto can basically directly be used as deployment manifest.

 Because there is a bosh deployment, there will be the need to deploy bosh, typically with bosh-init.
 This is also modelled by an own component, here called `bosh`.
 This component now contains an `actions` folder hosting the